fredrikrudin/ESP32-C3-Round-RuuviTag/README.md

 ### Driver Setup (`User_Setup.h`)
 Navigate to your computer's `libraries/TFT_eSPI/` installation path and swap or append these active configurations into `User_Setup.h`:
+If you have a standard ESP32-2424S012 (GC9A01 1.28"): Then GPIO 22 controls the screen backlight.
+If you leave #define TFT_BL 3, the screen will remain completely black because the wrong pin is sending out the brightness.
+Double-check your specific hardware manual and change to 22 if the screen does not light up.
 ```cpp
 #define GC9A01_DRIVER
 #define TFT_MISO -1